The Little Book of the Seven Thunders

 The Order of the Magi, the brotherhood of astrologers, mystics, and priests of the temples of Egypt, was instructed to keep secret the ancient knowledge of the Seven Thunders (the seven visible planets) and the location of this little book (the cards) until the time when humanity would be of the consciousness to understand this occult system of knowledge and the true magic of life.
 The first book, The Mystic Test Book by Olney H. Richmond, was published to reveal the secrets of the little book of knowledge and prophetic wisdom–what we refer to today as our “common” deck of playing cards.

-This secret and most sacred system of ancient knowledge is now available through this website for all who would want to know the intricacies of their life, their cards, and their personal destiny.
+The Magi preserved this “little book” of life–a book that is a fractal system revealing the code of creation for our lives.
+This secret and highly revered system of ancient knowledge, made up of emblems, colors and numbers, containing the very structure of time, our thoughts and our experiences from birth to death, is now available through this website for all who would want to know the intricacies of their life, their cards, and their own personal destiny.

 Who were the Magi…these Three Kings?
 You can find out more in The Cards of Life December 2016 Newsletter: The Magi…The Three Kings.